documentationfor yFiles for HTML 3.0.0.1

 Graph centrality

-Betweenness centrality is a measure for how often a node or edge lies on a shortest path between each pair of nodes in the graph.
+Betweenness centrality measures how often a node or edge lies on a shortest path between every pair of nodes in the graph.
 The algorithm BetweennessCentrality supports both directed and undirected edges and optional edge weights.

 Betweenness centrality